Battle of Skornishchevo: The battle

 The battle took place near Pereyaslavl Ryazansky on the site, which was called Skornishchevo.
-The Moscow troops were under the command of Dmitri Mikhailovich Bobrok, one of the most talented military commanders of the era.
-The Ryazan troops were under the command of Oleg Ivanovich who was extremely confident but did not have the experience of his counterpart.
-The Chronicle of the battle indicates that Dmitri Bobrok used in his favor the excessive arrogance of his enemies.
+While the Muscovite leader Bobrok was one of the most talented military commanders of the era, Oleg of Ryazan was extremely confident, despite lacking the experience of his counterpart.
+The Chronicle of the battle indicates that Dmitri Bobrok exploited the excessive arrogance of his enemies.

 "The Ryazanians waved belt loops in vain, the chronicler continues; They fell like sheaves and were killed like pigs.
 So the Lord helped Grand Prince Dmitri Ivanovich and his soldiers: they defeated the forces of Ryazan, and their prince, Oleg Ivanovich, barely escaped with a small group of followers."

 Belt and rope loops, which are mentioned in the chronicle, were probably nothing else than lassos, first used by the Ryazanians in the battle of Skornishchevo, but which were currently used by the Tartars in the steppes.
 No doubt, these lassos deceived the chronicler, who attributed to the Ryazanians such a frivolity, that they did not want to take weapons with them.

 Consequences

-Oleg Ivanovich fled.
-The rule of Pereyaslavl Ryazan was taken by Vladimir Yaroslavovich Pronsky.
-(Six months later, Oleg Ivanovich returned to the capital with the help of the Tartar Murza.)
+Oleg fled.
+Vladimir Yaroslavovich Pronsky took control of Pereyaslavl Ryazan in his stead.
+Six months later, Oleg returned to the capital with the help of the Tartar Murza.